phenotypic/Enigma-Simulator/README.md

 ## Cryptanalysis

 For a 3-rotor Enigma machine with 8 rotors to choose from, there are over forty-five septillion possible configurations.
 This includes variations in rotor choices, orders, positions, ring settings, reflectors, and plugboard settings.
 Even with modern computers, brute-forcing all these combinations is infeasible.
-However, we can significantly reduce the complexity of cracking the code using fitness functions.
+However, we can significantly reduce the complexity of cracking messages using fitness functions.

 Fitness functions evaluate how "English-like" a piece of text is.
 We use N-grams, which provide statistics based on the probability of sequences of characters like `IONAL`, `OUGHT`, and `ATING`.
 This method exploits one of Enigma's weaknesses: messages decrypted with partially correct settings will show fragments of readable text, which improves the overall fitness score.
 This technique is most effective with messages longer than 200 characters.